 - Or if an infant is crying, irritable, and can't be comforted.

 Watch for ear pain, a cough, lethargy, a rash, vomiting, or diarrhea.
-Soothe your little one with fluids, a lukewarm bath, and by dressing him in lightweight clothes.
+Soothe your little one with fluids, a lukewarm bath, and by dressing them in lightweight clothes.
 Ask your doctor about safe ways to lower a fever.
+Fever with petechiae or purpura -- two conditions identified by colored spots or a rash on the skin that comes from blood vessels leaking blood -- is a serious emergency for which you should contact your doctor.

 Some babies poop several times a day.
 Others go a few days between bowel movements.
 Constipation is when stools are hard and painful to pass.
 Your doctor may suggest that you add a few extra ounces of water or a bit of prune juice to your child's bottle or sippy cup.The doctor may also tell you to limit dairy intake to less than 16 ounces per day, Call the doctor if the problem continues or your baby has other symptoms, such as belly pain or vomiting.

 Babies have sensitive skin.
 Rashes can range from pimples to little white bumps (milia) to red, dry, itchy patches (eczema).
 To avoid diaper rash, change diapers often, and apply an ointment for protection.
 For eczema, skip harsh soaps and keep your child's skin moisturized.
 Most rashes aren't serious.
-But call the doctor if the one your baby has is painful or severe, or if he also has a fever or blisters.
+But call the doctor if the one your baby has is painful or severe or if they also have a fever or blisters.

 Listen to how it sounds.
 A seal-like bark could be croup.
 Coughs with a mild fever are often from a cold.
 A higher persistent fever may mean pneumonia or the flu.
 Wheezing with a cough could be asthma or an infection.
 Babies with pertussis have coughing spasms and make a "whooping" sound.
 A cool-mist humidifier and fluids can ease the symptoms.
 Don't give cough or cold medicines to babies or children younger than 4 years.

-By the time she's about 6 months old, tiny teeth will start to poke through her gums.
+By the time they're about 6 months old, tiny teeth will start to poke through their gums.
 That often makes babies cry a lot!
-Give her something to chew on.
+Give them something to chew on.
 A rubber teething ring that's BPA-free works well.
-You can also gently massage your baby's gums with your finger, or give her something cool to chew on, like a wet, cold washcloth.
+You can also gently massage your baby's gums with your finger, or give them something cool to chew on, like a wet, cold washcloth.
 You can ask your doctor if a pain reliever such as acetaminophen is OK.

 It's normal!
-To help your baby not be too gassy, feed him slowly and gently burp him often.
+To help your baby not be too gassy, feed them slowly and gently burp them often.
 Take a burp break while feeding and after, too.
 If you use formula, try not to shake it a lot (to avoid bubbles).

 Baby's congested?
 Don't use over-the-counter cold medicine in children under 4 years.
-Instead, use saline drops to thin out mucus, and then suction it out of your child's nose with a bulb syringe.
-A vaporizer machine can help him breathe easier at night.
+Instead, use saline drops to thin out mucus, and then suction it out of your child's nose with a bulb syringe or nasal aspirator.
+A vaporizer machine can help them breathe easier at night.

 It's common -- and harmless! -- for babies to spit up a bit after eating.
 Little kids can get upset tummies, too.
 Keep yours hydrated.
 Call the doctor if the vomiting doesn't stop in a few hours, happens in a baby who also has a fever, or if your child can't keep down fluids.

-When your baby feels bad, you do, too.
+When your baby feels bad, you do too.
 Try to stay calm and trust your instincts.
-Watch for signs that he needs a doctor or emergency medical care.
-Some warning signs include appetite changes, extreme fussiness, lethargy, breathing problems, rashes, a stiff neck, seizure, a high fever, and a lack of wet diapers.
+Watch for signs that they need a doctor or emergency medical care.
+Some warning signs include appetite changes, extreme fussiness, lethargy, breathing problems, rashes -- especially a rapid spreading one--, a stiff neck, seizure, a high fever, and a lack of wet diapers.

 IMAGES PROVIDED BY: